eWaterCycle/era5cli/docs/source/instructions.rst

 Create a key ascii file
 ~~~~~~~~~~~~~~~~~~~~~~~

+Linux
+#####
-In linux create a new file called .cdsapirc in the home directory of your user and add
-the following two lines:
+In Linux create a new file called .cdsapirc in the home directory of your user and add the following two lines:

 ::